Complete Electroweak Chiral Lagrangian with a Light Higgs at NLO: Models of UV physics

 The Lagrangian relevant for the two scalars then reads

 where

 The couplings $\lambda_{i}$ and $z_{i}$ depend on $\mu_{s}$, $\mu_{h}$, $\lambda_{s}$, $\lambda_{h}$ and $\eta$.
 With the parameters of the Higgs-portal model

 the theory is renormalizable and unitary.
 The scalar $H_{1}$ is now identified with the light scalar $h$ that was found at the LHC. $H_{2}$ is assumed to be heavy such that it can be integrated out.
-This gives at leading order a special case of the Lagrangian (\ref{luh}), with
+In doing so, we take its mass $M_2$ to be larger than all other energy scales in the model, $M_2\gg v_h$, $v_s$, $M_1$.
+In this limit the couplings $\lambda_s$, $\lambda_h$ and $\eta$ become large.
+We will assume, however, that they still remain in a regime where perturbation theory is a sufficiently reliable approximation. $H_2$ can then be integrated out at tree level by solving its equation of motion and inserting the solution into the Lagrangian (\ref{eq:14}).
+The $H_2$-part of this Lagrangian can be written as